 }

 Link from @/i18n/routing prepends the current locale automatically.
 Writing /nextjs/hydration-error-fix becomes /ja/nextjs/hydration-error-fix for Japanese users.
+See the next-intl navigation docs for the full API.

 The same applies to useRouter and redirect: